AdrianArtacho/salta_emotouch/SEGMENT-study.md

 ## Rechtseinräumung TN

-Can that be done in one move together with the test
+Can that be done in one move together with the test?

+- [x] Participants in the examples?
+- [x] Participants in the videos?

 ---